 2) Edge Technology Including The Leading Servers

 Optic fibre isn’t enough to ensure the fastest trades for an Australian forex trader as the server it connects to is just as important.
-To maximise server speeds Pepperstone partnered with Equinix which not only has one of the worlds best high-performance data-centre but at also less than 18 kilometres from Wall Street.
+To maximise server speeds Pepperstone partnered with Equinix which not only has one of the world’s best high-performance data-centre but is also less than 18 kilometres from Wall Street.

 Edge technology also has created new tools for existing platforms such as MetaTrader such as ‘one-click-trading’ which ensures that as soon as a trade is made it goes straight to the market with no dealer or other external interference which may delay the trade.

 Pepperstone’s popularity is not solely due to their technology but their ECN currency trading environment.
-This is matched by IC and IG which also offer ecn currency trading environments.
-The results are razor thin spreads for all these fx brokers.
+This is matched by IC Markets which also offer RAW ECN spread across their currency trading environments.
+The results are razor trading account spreads are one of the lowest.

-There are two Pepperstone accounts.
-Their most popular account is the Razor trading forex online account providing direct access to selected deep liquidity pools.
-This is the true ECN currency trading environment that most experience Australian forex traders opt for.
+It’s important to understand that Razor is a true ECN forex trading account.
+This is because Pepperstone allows traders to directly trade with liquidity pools making it a market maker with prices set by the market.
 The deep liquidity pools the account has access to are in New York for MetaTrader or London for cTrader.
-Overall, quotes come from up to 22 major banks and ECNs which allow during liquid periods spreads to be as low as 0.1 pips for USD/EUR.
+Overall, quotes come from up to 22 major banks and ECNs which allow during liquid periods spreads to be as low as 0.1 pips for AUD USD.

 2) Their Price Improvement Technology (PPI)